Thursday, November 21, 2024

 Create a new login in SQL Server

-Prior to creating a database user, you should first create a new login based on Windows Authentication, SQL Server authentication, a certificate, or an asymmetric key.
+Before creating a database user, you should create a new login based on Windows Authentication, SQL Server authentication, a certificate, or an asymmetric key.

 To add a new login, use the CREATE LOGIN statement.
 It creates a login connected to a SQL Server instance.
 The login will then be mapped to the specified user account.
 The syntax is as follows: